UPDATE: Finals moved online, Thursday exams postponed following second bomb threat in 2 days - The Tufts Daily

 A reported bomb threat is forcing evacuations in nine buildings on campus.
 The latest threat is the second in as many days and comes as final exams are set to begin today.

 The threat was reported first in an emergency alert message at 9:05 a.m.
 Thursday.
 The message said authorities were searching the Office of Undergraduate Admissions, the math department, the philosophy department, and East and Anderson Halls in response to a threat.
-An updated alert at 9:51 a.m. listed Paige Hall, Miner Hall, Robinson Hall, Bendetson Hall, the SEC Complex, the Cummings Center, the seventh floor of Dowling, in addition to East and Anderson Halls as the buildings being searched.
+An updated alert at 9:51 a.m. listed Paige Hall, Miner Hall, Robinson Hall, Bendetson Hall, the Science and Engineering Complex, the Joyce Cummings Center, the seventh floor of Dowling Hall, in addition to East and Anderson Halls as the buildings being searched.

 The source of the reported threat remains unclear, but it comes a day after another bomb threat prompted an hour-long evacuation of three major campus buildings on Wednesday afternoon, including a first-year residence hall and the main administrative building.
 The evacuation order was lifted at 4:59 p.m.
 Wednesday, at which point the buildings were deemed safe for reentry.